Bone Marrow Transplant

 Graft failure.
 In some cases, the graft (transplant) may not take hold in the marrow.
 Graft failure may happen as a result of infection or recurrent disease.
 It may happen if the stem cell count of the donated marrow wasn't enough to cause engraftment.

 How do I get ready for a bone marrow transplant?

 For the person getting the transplant, here is what happens before the procedure:

 Before the transplant, a full evaluation is done by the bone marrow transplant team.
 All other treatment choices are discussed and evaluated for risks and benefits.

 A complete medical history and physical exam are done.
 This includes tests to check the recipient’s blood and organ functions.
 For example, tests may assess the heart, kidney, liver, and lungs.

 For an allogeneic transplant, a suitable donor must be available.
 This means a donor who is tissue typed and matched.
-Finding a matching donor can be a difficult and lengthy process if a sibling match is not available.
+Finding a matching donor can be a difficult and lengthy process if a sibling match isn't available.
 Bone marrow donors are listed in several registries.
 A bone marrow search is done by searching these registries.
 The search checks for donors whose blood most closely matches the person needing the transplant.